w3f/Grants-Program/applications/SaaS3.md

 SaaS3 aims to deliver a highly scalable, crypto token incentivized and fully decentralized software as a service (SaaS) network which results in a solution that allows anyone to define and deploy customized oracles according to their Dapp needs.
 SaaS3 is devoted to transforming traditional web2 API to web3 dAPI.

 Essentially, SaaS3 is an TEE powered oracle infrastructure that allows anyone to define and deploy custom oracles according to their Dapp requirements.
-SaaS3 utilizes TEE technologies, while still enabling decentralization, trustless and secure computation by the secure hardware guarantee of Intel SGX chipset designs and by delegated proof of stake (DPoS) consensus which requires each TEE miner to stake a certain amount of $SAAS tokens.
+SaaS3 utilizes TEE technologies, while still enabling decentralization, trustless and secure computation by the secure hardware guarantee of Intel SGX chipset designs and by delegated proof of stake (DPoS) consensus.

 Therefore, such an infrastructure is not only for oracles that provide data feeds but also any type of computation which requires safe exchange of data.